Land cover statistics

 Historically, there has been a shift in land use across the EU which may be broadly characterised in terms of: a decline in agricultural land use; an increase in soil erosion and soil degradation; an increase in (sub)urban sprawl arising from demographic and economic growth; and the continued development of infrastructure (such as new roads, railways and other manifestations of economic development) — the latter often result in increasingly fragmented habitats, potentially impacting upon local ecosystems and biodiversity.

 The onset of the industrial revolution in Europe led to a lengthy period during which forested areas were cleared (deforestation).
-Nevertheless, this pattern has been reversed during the last couple of decades, in part as a result of international climate change commitments made by the EU and its Member States — and as a result the EU is currently one of only a few regions in the world where forest cover is actually increasing.
+Nevertheless, this pattern has been reversed during the last couple of decades, in part as a result of international climate change commitments made by the EU and its Member States — and as a result the EU is currently one of the few regions in the world where forest cover is actually increasing.

 Most changes to landscapes are not visible on a day-to-day basis and the natural features that form landscapes (for example, valleys, plateaus and plains) are, by and large, the result of geographical processes that have taken place over a very long period of time.
 Alongside these natural processes, human intervention has increasingly left an imprint on the environments in which we live and work.
 Land has become a natural and economic resource used for multiple purposes: agriculture and forestry; mining, manufacturing and construction; distributive trades, transport and other services, as well as for residential and leisure use.
 Land is also an integral part of ecosystems and indispensable for biodiversity and the carbon cycle.
 As such, harmonised and reliable statistics on land cover provide a crucial source of information for monitoring a wide range of policy areas.